elfizazi/blog/README.md

-# Hi Welkom

-Hi there,

-Welcome to my GitHub Page.
-On this GitHub page, I will be posting things related to my preparations for the GitHub Foundation exam.
+# Welcome to my GitHub Page

+On this GitHub page, I will be sharing my journey towards my GitHub Foundation exam.

 Lets start with some Basic Git commands on the welcome page.